Cholera in Children

 antibiotics to help your child get better faster.

-What are the complications of cholera in a child?
+What are possible complications of cholera in a child?

 If left untreated, diarrhea from cholera can cause severe dehydration.
 That can lead